We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Geranium extract is connected to helping with infections in the upper respiratory tract, including bronchitis.
 Researchers looked at several studies that measured the effect of geranium extract with coughs.
 All but one study showed a connection between the use of geranium extract and the relief of cough symptoms.

-Look into geranium extracts or try a few drops of geranium oil in your diffuser or in the bath to see if it helps relieve your cough and other associated symptoms.
+Look into geranium extracts or try a few drops of geranium oil in your diffuser or some diluted in oil in the bath to see if it helps relieve your cough and other associated symptoms

 9. Peppermint essential oil